 Rubin’s doctoral work was conducted at Georgetown University under the auspices of George Gamow.
 Her thesis (1954) was one of the earliest works on the clustering of galaxies.
 She concluded that galaxies were not randomly distributed over the sky, but instead there was a definite clumping.
 Her results were not followed up by the scientific community, as the subject of large-scale structure was not studied seriously until the late 1970s.

 From 1955 to 1965, Rubin rose from research associate to assistant professor at Georgetown, and from 1963 to 1964 she engaged in work on the rotation of galaxies with the famed husband-wife team of Geoffrey and Margaret Burbidge.
-In 1965, Rubin joined the staff of the Department of Terrestrial Magnetism of the Carnegie Institution of Washington, where she remains today.
+In 1965, Rubin joined the staff of the Department of Terrestrial Magnetism of the Carnegie Institution of Washington.
 It was during this year that Rubin became the first woman to observe “legally” at Mount Palomar Observatory under her own name as a guest investigator.